Rajpratik71/linux-manPages/pdftotext.md

 DESCRIPTION
        Pdftotext converts Portable Document Format (PDF) files to plain text.

-       Pdftotext reads the PDF file, PDF-file, and writes a text file,  text- file.
+       Pdftotext  reads  the PDF file, PDF-file, and writes a text file, text-file.
 If text-file is not specified, pdftotext converts file.pdf to file.txt.
 If text-file is ´-', the text is sent to stdout.

 OPTIONS
        -f number